olydis/lambada/docs/spec.md

 ## Abstract Semantics

-An expressions may be *reducible* into another expression, otherwise (if irreduible) we also call it a *value*.
+An expressions may be *reducible* to another expression, otherwise (if irreduible) we also call it a *value*.
 We give several equivalent definitions of expression reduction below.
 Expressions are *equal* (`=`) exactly if they reduce to the same value or reduction does not terminate for either expression.